mperignon/2016-02-04-Flagstaff/lessons/sqlite/02-sort-dup.md

 <tr><td>rad  </td></tr>
 </table>

-This result makes it difficult to see all of the different types of `quant` in the Survey table.
+This result makes it difficult to see the unique types of `quant` listed in the Survey table.
 We can eliminate the redundant output to make the result more readable by adding the `DISTINCT` keyword to our query: